 The biggest challenge is Operations – being able to manage a hybrid application environment assures your company the continuity of performance that is necessary for a successful enterprise.
 This means you need an infrastructure that can coordinate across all the platform to ensure harmony during execution.
 This is known as application orchestration: application systems need to start and re-start on any node in the network in a repeatable, concise manner that minimizes the start up time and provides systematic, serial and parallel processes to ensure proper operation.

-- Application systems stop and shutdown in a systematic fashion, with services shutting down in sequence and with a minimum of failures.
+Application systems stop and shutdown in a systematic fashion, with services shutting down in sequence and with a minimum of failures.

-- A HIP contains intelligence on each managed service in a configuration, so that its health and proper operation are checked and assured.
+A HIP contains intelligence on each managed service in a configuration, so that its health and proper operation are checked and assured.

-- A really good HIP can do application health checking – ensure services start in order, prevent failures and resolve issues before the client knows there is a problem.
+A really good HIP can do application health checking – ensure services start in order, prevent failures and resolve issues before the client knows there is a problem.

 A really good HIP is platform independent: its presentation remains consistent and the operations commands are the same on every platform.

 A HIP needs to record the details of the application infrastructure in a configuration files so that it can be replicated on every system.

-- Orchestrate automated builds and analyze the success of the builds.
+Orchestrate automated builds and analyze the success of the builds.

-- Deploy an application environment to any node.
+Deploy an application environment to any node.

 Create a framework to effect seamless DevOps functions ensuring a Continuous Delivery model.

 Integrate with Eclipse to provide a distributed development environment.

-In summary, the features of hybrid infrastructure platforms have to be ubiquitous across all platforms to effective.
+In summary, the features of hybrid integration platforms have to be ubiquitous across all platforms to effective.
 HIPs must provide the ability to do cross platform development, deployment and operational functions required to operate a hybrid environment.
 Having this infrastructure embedded in your environment can provide a complete solution that monitors and manages these discrete components and allows everything to work in harmony.